zhijun-gu/sublime-evernote/README.md

 When the current view is associated with an Evernote note (maybe because you just sent it to Evernote or because it is an opened note) you can update the note with this command.
 The [metadata](#metadata) will be updated according to the metadata block and attachments stored in the original Evernote note will be left alone.

-### Attach to Note
+### Attachments

 `Command Palette` > `Evernote: Attach current file to a note`

-This will open a panel from which you can select a notebook and a note in it.
+This will open a pallette from which you can select a notebook and a note in it.
 The currently opened file will then be attached to the selected note.
 Existing attachments of the selected note will remain untouched.

+`Command Palette` > `Evernote: Insert Attachment Here`

+Asks for a path or URL and inserts it as an attachment to the current note.
+If an URL is provided, the file would be downloaded and uploaded to Evernote.
+**Please Note**: for the time being Sublime Text will freeze during the download/upload operation for large files.
+Just wait until the transfer is complete.

+`Command Palette` > `Evernote: Show Attachments`

+The command will open a pallette listing all the attachments of the current note.
+If one is selected it will be downloaded and displayed.
+The download will be done asynchronously as it may take some time for heavy files.

 ### Clip as new Note